Bill Gramatica

 Guillermo C. "Bill" Gramatica (born 10 July 1978) is a former American football placekicker in the National Football League (NFL) for the Arizona Cardinals and Miami Dolphins.
 He also was a member of the Tampa Bay Storm in the Arena Football League (AFL).
 He was drafted by the Cardinals in the fourth round of the 2001 NFL draft.
 He played college football at the University of South Florida.
 Gramatica is perhaps best known for tearing a knee ligament in a celebratory leap in 2001.

-Early years
+Early life

 Gramatica was born in Buenos Aires, Argentina, to Laura and William Gramática.
 Bill is the younger brother to fellow placekicker Martin Gramatica and older brother to Santiago Gramatica.
 Laura and William Gramática decided to move their family from Argentina to LaBelle, Florida, in 1983.
 Bill graduated from LaBelle High School, as did his two brothers.

 “As a kid in Argentina, the first thing you get is a soccer ball and a jersey, and you play ALL the time, you love it so much, it’s a passion.
 My brother, Martin, was like a father to us; he gave up his childhood for us.
 I decided to pursue college football instead of soccer because of him.
 I wanted to be successful, and I wanted to follow in my brother’s footsteps and not disappoint him.”